A Theory of Dichotomous Valuation with Applications to Variable Selection: Endowment Bias

 where

 is the ratio between the aggregate endowment bias and the aggregate D-value.
 We call $\alpha$ the \textit{endowment bias ratio}.
-In the unbiased version, the weighted marginal gain is $(1-\alpha) \gamma_i[v;\mu] $ while the weighted marginal loss is $ (1+\alpha) \lambda_i[v;\mu]$.
-Clearly, there is no more aggregate endowment bias in the unbiased D-value $\tilde \psi [v;\mu]$:
+In the definition (\ref{eq:unbiasedValue}), the weighted marginal gain is $(1-\alpha) \gamma_i[v;\mu] $ while the weighted marginal loss is $ (1+\alpha) \lambda_i[v;\mu]$.
+Clearly, there is no more aggregate endowment bias in this unbiased D-value $\tilde \psi [v;\mu]$: